-The Adolescent Intensive Outpatient Program (AIOP) is a community-based mental health program designed to meet the unique mental health needs of adolescents ages 13 to 18 (12 on a case-by-case basis).
-The AIOP provides a "step down" level of treatment for adolescents discharged from inpatient or acute partial hospitalization settings, or a "step up" level of treatment when traditional outpatient services are not effectively meeting the needs of the adolescent.
+The Child & Adolescent Intensive Outpatient Programs (IOP) are community-based mental health programs designed to meet the unique needs of patients ages 8-18.
+The IOP's provide a "step down" level of treatment for children and adolescents discharged from inpatient or acute partial hospitalization settings, or a "step up" level of treatment when traditional outpatient services are not effectively meeting the needs of the child.

 Our mission can be defined by the acronym ACCEPT.
 This acronym was developed in a collaborative effort between our staff and adolescent community members.
 ACCEPT reflects our guiding principles especially those of inclusion, love, kindness, and dedication to providing the highest quality and effective care.
 Our programs use the Evidence-Based Treatments of Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).

-Referrals will be considered from any interested agency or party including, but not limited to, inpatient units, outpatient programs, schools, county mental health clinics, private mental health practitioners, and health professionals.
-Patients and families cannot self-refer.
+Referrals will be considered from any interested agency or party including, but not limited to, inpatient units, outpatient programs, schools, county mental health clinics, private mental health practitioners, health professionals, patients and families.

 South Side Location